ev2900/Deploy_to_Azure_Button/README.md

  # Deploy to Azure Button

 Template project demonstrating how to set up a deploy to Azure button (below).
-This project will deploy an simple Linux VM.
+This project deploys a simple Linux VM from the azure resource manager (ARM) template in the azuredeploy.json file located in this repository.

 [![Deploy to Azure](https://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)